-3. An act in response or retaliation: Our only possible answer was to sue.
+2. An act that serves as a reply or response: Our only possible answer was to sue.
+Their answer was to ignore me.

-4. Something markedly similar to another of the same class: cable TV's answer to the commercial networks' sportscasts.
+4. Something markedly similar to another of the same class: cable TV's answer to the broadcast networks' sportscasts.

-5. Law A defendant's response to the allegations against him or her.
+5. Law A defendant's response to the allegations that have been made against them.

 v. an·swered, an·swer·ing, an·swers

-2. To act in response: Their team scored, but our team answered with a quick goal.
+2. To act in reaction or as a response: Their team scored, but our team answered with a quick goal.

 3. To be liable or accountable: You must answer for your actions to your supervisor.